 “On behalf of the Board of Managing Directors, I would like to express our feelings of sorrow and consternation over the start of a war in the middle of Europe.
 This affects people across the region, where families have members on both sides of the border, and where sons and daughters are called to duty in a war that only brings suffering and pain”, says Hubertus von Baumbach, Chairman of the Board of Managing Directors.
 “War can never be accepted as the means of resolving conflicts.”

-“We have decided to make a donation of EUR 2.5 million* to charitable organizations providing humanitarian support to Ukraine and its citizens.”
+“We have decided to make a donation of EUR 2.5 million* to charitable organisations providing humanitarian support to Ukraine and its citizens.”

 Many Boehringer Ingelheim colleagues are working to ensure the safety and well-being of their employees and their families in any way possible.
 They are in close contact with their Ukrainian colleagues.
 At the same time, they are seeking to limit the impact of the conflict on the supply of medicines to patients for humanitarian reasons across both countries.
 “We would like to thank all who have worked tirelessly during the past days to provide help wherever help can be provided.”
 Hubertus von Baumbach promises: “We will do everything to help our impacted colleagues, their families and communities.”

-* The donation will be distributed to the following charitable organizations:
+* The donation will be distributed to the following charitable organisations:

 Read more on the Boehringer Ingelheim website.